Definition of a Screenplay

 The development of your characters in a screenplay can be one of its most powerful elements, as it allows viewers to feel connected and invested in them in ways that just plain dialogue cannot consistently achieve.

-Action lines
+Action Lines

-Action lines appear in each screenplay scene and describe the characters’ setting, mood, behavior, and actions they perform in the scene.
+Action lines appear in each screenplay scene and describe the characters’ setting, mood, behavior, and any actions they perform in the scene.

 They are written in the present tense as if they were taking place now and should put the reader in the heart of the action.

-It’s essential to be specific with your descriptions and to keep them as brief as possible.
+It’s good to be specific with your descriptions and to keep them as brief as possible.
 No flowery language or big words, when small ones will do.
 Be deliberate and precise.
 Try to find the balance between letting a director direct the scene (rather than you doing it for them) and giving the other departments (such as props, wardrobe, set decoration, etc.) enough information to get what they need.

-As a good rule of thumb, think of each paragraph as a new camera setup inside of your mind.
-Therefore, try to limit paragraphs to 3-5 lines at a time rather than large blocks of text.
-The key to a good screenplay is plenty of “white space,” where you avoid overwhelming your reader with too much text.
+As a good rule of thumb, think of each paragraph as a new camera setup inside your mind.
+Therefore, limit paragraphs to 3-5 lines at a time rather than having large blocks of text.

-All action lines should express what is happening quickly and effectively so that nothing gets lost in translation.
+All action lines should express what is happening quickly and effectively so that nothing gets lost in translation!

-Scene directions and description
+Scene Directions and Description

 Scene direction is the narrative written by the writers to introduce each new scene in the script.
 It includes details of the visual setting, such as time of day or night, location, and weather.